-Baked Brie with Apple Butter, Butternut, and Thyme: a stunning, simple, and insanely delicious holiday appetizer that will WOW your crowd!
+Baked Brie with Apple Butter, Butternut Squash, and Thyme: a stunning, simple, and insanely delicious holiday appetizer that will WOW your crowd!

 It wasn’t long before, after my incessant pestering questions and continuous offers at every event that involved brie, that I figured out he doesn’t like the rind on brie.
 Ah ha!
 Well that makes sense since nobody really loves the brie rind, right?

 I myself nearly gave my French family all heart attacks when they served a gorgeous pie-shaped piece of brie after dinner one night and I scooped out the cheese from between the rind.

 The good thing is, I’ve solved Kyle’s brie issue with this baked brie with apple butter, butternut, and thyme.